U.S. Gastric Cancer Diagnostics Market Opportunities and Challenges, 2026-2034

 End Use Analysis

-The hospitals segment held the largest share.
+The hospitals segment held the largest share accounting for 46.2% in 2025.
 Hospitals are often the first point of contact for patients experiencing symptoms, and they offer a comprehensive range of diagnostic services under one roof, from initial consultations and endoscopies to advanced imaging and biopsies.
 The integrated nature of care within hospitals, including the immediate availability of pathology labs and specialists for multidisciplinary team discussions, makes them central to the diagnostic pathway.
 For example, Memorial Sloan Kettering Cancer Center, as noted in their "Stomach Cancer Treatment" information, emphasizes their comprehensive approach, seeing a high volume of patients and performing numerous diagnostic procedures, which underscores the significant role hospitals play.

 The diagnostic laboratories segment is anticipated to register the highest growth rate during the forecast period.
 This growth is driven by the increasing demand for specialized and high-volume testing, including molecular diagnostics, cancer biomarker testing, and advanced pathology services.
 While hospitals perform some tests in-house, complex or high-throughput analyses are often outsourced to dedicated diagnostic laboratories that possess specialized equipment and expertise.
 These labs are crucial for confirming diagnoses and cancer stages, and guiding personalized treatment plans through detailed molecular profiling.
 The growing adoption of liquid biopsies and next-generation sequencing (NGS) for detecting circulating tumor DNA and other biomarkers often requires the advanced capabilities found in specialized diagnostic laboratories.